ktrachtova/perseqpipe_viz/docs/sections.md

        style="width:600px; margin-bottom:10px;">
 </picture>

-### Reads Statistics Visualization
+### Subsection: Reads Statistics Visualization

-Currently 2 different plots to visualize number of reads and percentage of reads passing each preprocessing step are available:
+Currently supported plot types:

 * **barplot** of both number of reads and % passing each preprocessing and quantification step
 * **pieplot** showing % of reads in after each preprocessing and quantification step for individual samples